k8-scalar/k8-scalar/README.md

 ```

-Secondly, now some messy stuff: change all absolute paths in the above `.config` file to the location at which these secrets are mounted by the Helm chart of the experiment-controller and arba (`/root/.kube`).
-Have a look at the config file below.
+Secondly, change all absolute paths in the  `.config` file to the location at which these secrets are mounted by the Helm chart of the experiment-controller and arba (`/root/.kube`).
+Have a look at the example config file above.
 The `ca.crt` certificate and the `client.crt` and `client.key` are stored in the `C:\Users\eddy\.minikube` directory.
 This must be changed to `/root/.kube`.
-You can either do it manually or execute the following sed script:
+You can either do it manually or execute one of the following two sed scripts:

 **Windows**
 ```